-Generally, Windows 10 operating system and program files are located in the C: drive, and if you have only one partition, for example, C: drive, on your computer with sufficient free space, then you should create hard disk partitions on your Windows 10 computer to make it clutter free and organized for better management of your files and data.
+Generally, Windows 10 operating system and program files are located in the C: drive, and if you have only one partition, for example, C: drive, on your computer with sufficient free space, then you should create hard disk partitions on your Windows 10 computer to make it clutter-free and organized for better management of your files and data.

 Normally in 2 causes, we need to make partition the Hard drive.
-First when you bought a hard drive and want to load an operating system(windows, Linux, etc) on it and partition the hard drive.
+First when you bought a hard drive and want to load an operating system(Windows, Linux, etc) on it and partition the hard drive.
 (OR) You already have a computer system with OS and want to partition the hard drive using the OS.
-For example, you purchased a new laptop with preinstalled Windows 10, Which contains only one drive C.
+For example, you purchased a new laptop with preinstalled Windows 10, which contains only one drive C.

 If you are planning to install windows OS, then when you are installing windows (formatting your system), a dialog box will appear which will have options containing disk partition tools.
 So There you can easily make partitions.